 Industry, Medium, means an industry, assembly, manufacturing or processing plant which is predominantly conducted within a wholly enclosed building but which may also involve a limited amount of open or unenclosed storage areas and the discharge of noise, odour, particulate matter or smoke, or vibration which is detectable beyond the property boundaries.
 Examples of such uses are sheet metal, plastic, fibre glass or wood fabricating operations; motor vehicle body repair shops; and food processing facilities.
-This use does not include cannabis production or processing facilities.
+This use does not include a cannabis production and processing facility.

-Manufacturing, Processing, Assembling or Fabricating Plant shall mean a plant in which the process of producing any product, by hand or mechanical power and machinery, is carried on systematically with division of labour and shall not include cannabis production or processing.
+Manufacturing, Processing, Assembling or Fabricating Plant shall mean a plant in which the process of producing any product, by hand or mechanical power and machinery, is carried on systematically with division of labour and shall not include a cannabis production and processing facility.